bomonike/bomonike.github.io/ham-radio.md

 FCC Part 97 defines in the US <a target="_blank" href="https://en.wikipedia.org/wiki/International_Beacon_Project">18 automatically controlled beacons</a> which send 100-watt CW (Morse code)one-way every 3 minutes to assess ionospheric signal propagation characteristics at 28.20 - 28.30 MHz, 24.930, 21.150, 18.110, 14.100.
    * The W6WX beacon in on Mt.
 Umunhum in the Santa Cruz mountains of California.
    <br /><br />
-MAP TOOL: Instead of beacons actively transmitting signals, the reverse beacon network map at <a target="_blank" href="https://www.reversebeacon.net/main.php?rows=10&max_age=10,hours&hide=distance_km">reversebeacon.net</a> show the network of stations listening to the bands and reporting what stations they hear, when and how well.
+MAP TOOL: Instead of beacons actively transmitting signals, the Reverse Beacon Network (RBN) map at <a target="_blank" href="https://www.reversebeacon.net/main.php?rows=10&max_age=10,hours&hide=distance_km">reversebeacon.net</a> show the network of stations listening to the bands and reporting what stations they hear, when and how well.
+On CW and some digital modes.

 TOOL: Obtain the <a target="_blank" href="https://www.ncdxf.org/beacon/AzMap/index.html">
 heading and distance</a> to the